Esther-Moki/Cocktail-Lush-week-3/README.md

 * 5.Use the cocktailDB API IN retrieving data about the cocktails.
 * 6.Use FirebaseUI for Android which is an open-source library for Android that allows you to quickly connect common UI elements to Firebase APIs.
-*7.FirebaseUI is published as a collection of libraries separated by the Firebase API they target.
+* 7.FirebaseUI is published as a collection of libraries separated by the Firebase API they target.
   Each FirebaseUI library has a transitive dependency on the appropriate Firebase SDK so there is no need to include those separately in your app.
-  In your app/build.gradle file add a dependency on one of the FirebaseUI libraries.
+* 8.In your app/build.gradle file add a dependency on one of the FirebaseUI libraries.

         dependencies {